Expected closing costs

 • Escrow Account

-Taxes you may be responsible for at closing (Click here for details)
+Taxes you may be responsible for at closing (Click here for more information)

 • Property Taxes